Bioconductor/bioconductor.org/content/developers/how-to/efficient-code.md

 `SummarizedExperiment` rather than the older `ExpressionSet`, especially for sequence data.

-### Implement `show()` and accessor methods for any custom classes
+### Essential S4 interface

+For any class you define, implement and use a 'constructor' for object creation.
+A constructor is usually plain-old-function (rather than, e.g., a generic with methods).
+It provides documented and user-friendly arguments, while allowing for developer-friendly implementation.
+Use the constructor throughout your own code, examples, and vignette.

-A `show()` method provides an opportunity to effectively convey information to your users without overwhelming them with detail.
+Implement a `show()` method to effectively convey information to your users without overwhelming them with detail.

 Accessors (simple functions that return components of your object) rather than direct slot access (using `@`) help to isolate the